Big3: History

 On January 15, 2020, Big3 made several major announcements, further lowering its age limit to 22, instituting open tryouts for league players, introducing some additional rule changes, and starting use of Fireball3 to describe its rule set.
 The competition would not be held in 2020 as a result of the COVID-19 pandemic.
 To ensure the league would have a 2021 season, the league took a $1.6 million Paycheck Protection Program loan during the pandemic, returning $700,000.

 On February 8, 2021, Big3 announced Chris Hannan, a former senior executive with Fox Sports and Endeavor/IMG, would be assuming the role of Chief Executive Officer.

 On August 4, 2021, Ice Cube said that the league is one of his greatest accomplishments.
 He also wants to expand the league to 16 teams to create a 'Big Cup.'

 In September 2022, Ice Cube replaced Hannan as the new CEO, whereas league co-founder Jeff Kwatinetz was named president.

 Jaylen Brown played in the 2023 BIG3 All-Star game, the first active NBA player to play in the league.

 On March 27, 2024, Ice Cube offered Caitlin Clark a $5 million private contract to play in Big3, stating that she is a 'generational athlete' who would find 'tremendous success' in the league.
 In June 2025, the Big3's courtside reporter Rachel DeMita was fired for posting on social media about Clark while she was working as a courtside correspondent at a Big3 event.

 Expansions

 2019

 On January 11, 2019, the Big3 announced that they would expand to 12 teams for the upcoming season, and move to two nights (consisting of three games each) per week.
-The league will also play in 18 cities, and allow players as young as 27 to compete in the league.
+The league would also play in 18 cities, and it would allow players as young as 27 to compete in the league.